joltify-finance/documents/joltify-testnet/rwa-lending/investing-timeline.md

 2. **Principal Repayment**
    1. The SPV must repay borrowed assets as per users' withdrawal requests.
 3. **Pool Closing**
-   1. The SPV may close the pool only after settling all accrued interests and returning the borrowed assets.
+   1. The SPV can close the pool if and only if all accrued interests  and borrowed assets are settled and returned.

 ### >>> Operations of Investors